Skip to content

 [Njál’s Saga]

-So now Gunnar and Hallgerðr walk with Reyfar around the slopes in the evening moonlight.
-They all are cheerful.
-The minister at the church, he calls a greeting from the porch, as they walk around the meadow.
+So now Gunnar and Hallgerðr stroll with Reyfar round the slopes in the evening moonlight.
+They beat the bounds.
+A cool wind rushes down the valley.

 Jules Pretty